moyodancer/Colorado-CompSci-Ugrad.github.io/pages/cser/cser_cs_vm.md

 2) Move the extracted `CU CS Virtual Machine Fall 2020.vmwarevm` directory to `C:\Users\<yourUserAccount>\Documents\Virtual Machines\`
 3) Open VMWare Workstation 15 Pro
 4) On the "Home" tab, click "Open a Virtual Machine"
-5) Navigate into the `CU CS Virtual Machine Fall 2020.vmwarevm` directory and double click `Ubuntu 64-bit`
+5) Navigate into the `CU CS Virtual Machine Fall 2020.vmwarevm` directory and double click `CU CS VM Fall 2020.vmx`
 6) An entry `CU CS Virtual Machine Fall 2020` will now be present
 7) You will recieve a dialog asking if the machine was moved or copied, click `I Copied It`
 8) Power on the Virtual Machine to boot to the Welcome Screen